 The base tin coating that anyone should use depends on their specific needs and the requirements of their product.
 ETP is the most widely used and versatile type of tin coating, but TFS may be more suitable for certain applications, such as those involving acidic or corrosive products.

-Why using 1.18 GSM Tin Coating is like using Mild Steel which will rust quickly and will not have any quality of Tinplate Can has to offer?
+Why using 1.18 GSM Tin Coating is like using Mild Steel which will rust quickly and will not have any quality as Tinplate Can have to offer?